Bartlebys/Bartleby/Documents/BSFS.md

 # Models

++ Box - A box is a logical unit to group Nodes (and therefore Blocks)
 + Node - Refers to A file , a folder or an Alias, and stores startAddress and length of its Blocks
 + Block - The model that reference a block file (the raw bytes chunks)
-+ Box - A box reference sets of Nodes and Blocks

 # Block Raw files